-KEEP THIS ASSEMBLY TOGETHER TO PREVENT MACHINE DAMAGE AND PERSONAL INJURY.
-IF THE TWO PARTS ARE SEPARATED, USE GREAT CARE IN THE REASSEMBLY.
-SLOWLY AND CAREFULLY INSERT THE PUSHER INTO THE FACEPLATE.
+KEEP THIS ASSEMBLY TOGETHER TO PREVENT DAMAGE TO MACHINE AND/OR PERSONAL INJURY.
+IF THESE ARE SEPARATED, USE GREAT CARE IN THE REASSEMBLY OF THESE, SLOWLY AND CAREFULLY INSERTING THE PUSHER INTO THE FACEPLATE.

-CAUTION DO NOT WEDGE, AS THE PARTS CAN BE PERMANENTLY DAMAGED AND WILL NOT FUNCTION!
+DO NOT WEDGE, AS THE PARTS CAN BE PERMANENTLY DAMAGED AND WILL NOT FUNCTION!
 CLEAN AS NECESSARY FOR REASSEMBLY.

 - 4. Remove the springs, clean, and inspect for any visible damage.
 Replace any springs that are damaged with factory authorized parts. - 5.
 Remove the roller and axle assemblies.
 Inspect for excessive wear and/or cracks on the rollers and replace as necessary with factory authorized parts. - 6.
 Remove the ramp and piston together by threading two /4-20 bolts through the aluminum handle and into the threaded holes in the piston and pull both out together.
-Remove the bolts after the piston and ramp are out of the chuck body.
+Remove the bolts after the piston and ramp is out of the chuck body.